 Some of life’s greatest lessons can be learned in a laundromat.
 You may think I’m exaggerating, but, after spending an afternoon watching my 91 year-old mother wash clothes, my view of life has changed.
-For Mom, the laundromat not only cleans her clothes, but serves as the hub of her social life.
+For Mom, the laundromat not only cleans her clothes, it serves as the hub of her social life.

 For most of us, the word ‘laundromat’ conjures up images of a hot, steamy storefront filled with rows of washing machines and dryers waiting to swallow quarters and detergent, a forgettable place we pass on the way to somewhere else.
 But, for my mother, the laundromat offers a lifeline to the outside world.
 The laundromat always has the television blaring, and people coming and going.
-More than just a place of cleansing and renewal, the laundromat welcomes customers’ dirt and grime along with their stories of too much work, too many problems.
+More than just a place of cleansing and renewal, the laundromat welcomes customers’ dirt and grime along with their stories of too much work, too many problems, not enough money.
 Arriving in pillowcases to be cleansed of the week’s dirt and grime, bundles of clothes are washed, dried, folded and made ready for the next week’s challenges.

-That fact was illustrated recently when Larry, the employee in charge of making change for the machines, entertained us with the tale of a woman who, upon arriving at the Atlanta airport from the rain forests of Brazil, asked the taxi driver to take her to a place where she could wash clothes.
+That fact was illustrated recently when Larry, the employee in charge of making change for custormers, entertained us with the tale of a woman who, upon arriving at the Atlanta airport from the rain forests of Brazil, asked the taxi driver to take her to a place where she could wash clothes.
 Larry was fuzzy on the details of how a Brazilian woman with dirty clothes arrived at a laundromat in East Atlanta, but adamant that the woman spoke very basic English and the concept of washing machines with coin slots was as alien to her as washing in a river is to us.

 I’ll end the story here and let you ponder the linguistic challenges of English prepositions for non-native English speakers.